tilleul/apple2/tools/bitmap editor/apple2_hires.md

     POKE 8232,255

 will not plot 7 pixels on line 1 but on line 64 !
-If we slightly modify the above code to POKE the first 3 lines in memory, we have
+If we slightly modify the above code to POKE the first 3 lines as stored in memory, we have

     10 HGR
     20 A = 8192: REM $2000